WildernessLabs/Clima/README.md

 ![](/Image_Assets/Clima_w_new_Solar_Circuit.jpg)

 If your Clima has the updated solar charging circuit, you're good to go!
-If you haven't received one it, it's on the way.

 Check out the [Core-Compute Addon Modules](https://github.com/WildernessLabs/Hardware_Addon_Modules) if you want to dive into the new solar charging circuit design.